What's good for the heart is good for the brain!

-Lynn is the CEO and Founder of The Ivey.
-Built 10 years ago as an enduring tribute to her mother, who lived with Alzheimer’s disease, and her father, who was her mother’s loving caregiver, The Ivey is Charlotte’s only Memory Wellness Day Center.
-Recognizing that Alzheimer’s is a whole family disease, Lynn envisioned a very special place that would provide whole family support.
+Lynn Ivey is recognized as a leading expert and advocate in the field of dementia.
+She founded The Ivey in 2007 as an enduring tribute to her mother, who lived with Alzheimer’s disease, and her father, who was her mother’s loving caregiver and years later also lived with dementia at the end of his life.
+Recognizing that Alzheimer’s is a whole family disease, Lynn envisioned a unique place that provided a solution for whole family support.